eksant/global-express/README.md

 $ npm install
 ```

-_Note: when running all of the further commands, please stay in the my-app directory_
+_Note: when running all of the further commands, please stay in the my-server directory_

 ## Notes